Poynting vector controversy in axion modified electrodynamics: LOW-MASS BROADBAND AXION HALOSCOPES UNDER DC MAGNETIC FIELD

-which is consistent with an $rms$ voltage of
+which is consistent with an $rms$ voltage of,

 which is the same as calculated previously \cite{BEAST}.
 Thus, we may conclude, from the Minkowski Poynting theorem, a sensitive low-mass experiment may be undertaken using a capacitive haloscope.
+Note, in this scenario the reactive power is negative and excited through the capacitance, this excitation will then create a non-zero secondary electric field across the capacitor, which is not suppressed, this is different to (\ref{EVP}), which is created directly by the axion interaction.

-\section{Discussion and Conclusions}
+\section{DISCUSSION AND CONCLUSIONS}

-By applying Poynting theorem to axion modified electrodynamics, we have shown how the sensitivity of a resonant cavity and reactive broadband axion haloscope may be calculated.
+By applying the Poynting theorem to axion modified electrodynamics, we have shown how the sensitivity of a resonant cavity and reactive broadband axion haloscope may be calculated.
 However, the way we apply the theorem is dependent on the type of detector.
-For example, Poynting vector analysis had already been undertaken to calculate the sensitivty of the MADMAX detector \cite{MadMax17,Millar_2017,Ioannisian_2017}.
-However, MADMAX is in the regime where the Compton wavelength of the axion is much smaller than the detector size, and is thus in a different regime to the resonant and reactive haloscope discussed in this paper.
-The MADMAX detector converts energy at a dielectric boundary, and is assumed to be in the propagating wave (or far field) limit, where the $\mathbf{\tilde{E}}$ and $\mathbf{\tilde{B}}$ vector phasors are in phase, so the Poynting vector is real and represents the physical energy flux leaving a surface, and propagates through the haloscope \cite{MadMax17,Millar_2017,Ioannisian_2017}, and in principle can be made broadband.
+For example, the Poynting vector analysis has already been undertaken to calculate the sensitivity of the MADMAX detector \cite{MadMax17,Millar_2017,Ioannisian_2017,Majorovits_2020}.
+However, MADMAX is in the regime where the Compton wavelength of the axion is much smaller than the detector size, and it is thus in a different regime from the resonant and reactive haloscope discussed in this paper.
+The MADMAX detector converts energy at a dielectric boundary and is assumed to be in the propagating wave (or far field) limit, where the $\mathbf{\tilde{E}}$ and $\mathbf{\tilde{B}}$ vector phasors are in phase, so the Poynting vector is real, represents the physical energy flux leaving a surface, propagates through the haloscope \cite{MadMax17,Millar_2017,Ioannisian_2017}, and in principle can be made broadband.